Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

 But I don't want them to be forced to embrace them because we have allowed the fossil fuels that we actually want as a nation to become wildly expensive because we have suppressed new exploration for them.

-Now that's all about running our cars and oil, of course, is about heating your homes as well.
+And oil, of course, is about heating our homes as well.

 We love fossil fuels.